 “A beka for every man, that is, half a shekel, after the shekel of the sanctuary, for every one that went to be numbered, from twenty years old and upward, for six hundred thousand and three thousand and five hundred and fifty men,” the Scriptures state.

-Shukron noted that the beka is mention in the Tanakh and noted that everything lines up.
+Shukron noted that the beka is cited in the Tanakh and that everything lines up.